 Choose your platform

-While there is no absolute need to choose a platform over simple spreadsheets to keep track, working with a team that is as dedicated to high quality work as you are does have huge benefits.
+While there is no absolute need to choose a platform over simple spreadsheets to keep track, working with a team that is as dedicated to high-quality work as you do have huge benefits.

 To start with, you will not have to reinvent the wheel when it comes to analysis.
 You will have ready-made reports at your beck and call whenever you need them.